openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 > This API is deprecated since API version 9.
 You are advised to use [bundleManager.getPermissionDef](js-apis-bundleManager.md#bundlemanagergetpermissiondef) instead.

-getPermissionDef(permissionName: string, callback: AsyncCallback&lt;PermissionDef&gt;): void;
+getPermissionDef(permissionName: string, callback: AsyncCallback&lt;PermissionDef&gt;): void

 Obtains the permission details by permission name.
 This API uses an asynchronous callback to return the result.